-We meet for corporate worship on Sunday mornings at 10:30.
+We meet for corporate worship on Sunday afternoons at 1:30.

 When you arrive, one of our greeters will hand you a bulletin and help to answer any questions you might have.
 The bulletin contains the liturgy for the service, which is a guide that the church has historically used to help us as we move through the service together.
 If you have any questions about the elements of the liturgy, please don’t hesitate to ask.

 Please wear whatever you are comfortable wearing.
 We have some folks who like to wear their “Sunday best,” and we have others who would never think of coming to church in anything but jeans and a polo.